-Chapter - 8 The Need of Guru
+The Need of Guru

-- Swami Vivekananda
+Swami Vivekananda

-- ❖ This chapter speaks on an important topic: the relationship between teacher and student; its meaning, its existence and the kind of bond shared by both.
-A vital chapter for students. - 1.
+- This lesson speaks on an important topic: the relationship between teacher and student; its meaning, its existence and the kind of bond shared by both.
+A vital lesson for students. - 1.
 Every soul is destined to be perfect, and every being, in the end, will attain the state of perfection.
 Whatever we are now is the result of our acts and thoughts in the past; and whatever we shall be in the future will be the result of what we think and do now.
 But this, the shaping of our own destinies, does not preclude our receiving help from outside; nay, in the vast majority of cases such help is absolutely necessary.
 When it comes, the higher powers and possibilities of the soul are quickened, spiritual life is awakened, growth is awakened, and man becomes holy and perfect in the end. - 2.
 This quickening impulse cannot be derived from books.
 The soul can only receive impulses from another soul, and from nothing else.
-We may study books all our lives, we may become very intellectual, but in the end we find that we have not developed at all spiritually.
+We may study books all our lives, we may become very intellectual, but in the end, we find that we have not developed at all spiritually.
 It is not true that a high order of intellectual development always goes hand in hand with a proportionate development of the spiritual side in Man.
 In studying books, we are sometimes deluded into thinking that thereby we are being spiritually helped; but if we analyse the effect of the study of books on ourselves, we shall find that at the utmost it is only our intellect that derives profit from such studies, and not our inner spirit.
-This inadequacy of books to quicken spiritual growth is the reason why, although almost every one of us can speak most wonderfully on spiritual matters, when it comes to action and the
+This inadequacy of books to quicken spiritual growth is the reason why, although almost every one of us can speak most wonderfully on spiritual matters, when it comes to action and the living of a truly spiritual life, we find ourselves so awfully deficient.
+To quicken the spirit, the impulse must come from another soul.